Everything You Need to Know About a Pepco Home Energy Audit

 Energy auditors have to be certified as Building Analysts to identify what a house needs.
-Calculating the number of air changes per hour your house is leaking is part of a Pepco energy audit.
+Calculating the number of air changes per hour your house loses uncontrolled to the outside is part of the assessment.
 You can see examples of interesting things we find tied to air leakage here.

 A Pepco energy auditor evaluates your house as it stands now.
 The auditor accurately takes a "snapshot" of your home's energy performance.